 TA: Do you specialize in a particular type of travel?

-Howard: My primary mode of travel is road trips.
+Howard: My primary mode of travel are road trips.
 I love the freedom of the open road, and while cruising the backroads, I always find scenic views, historical sites, and other roadside discoveries.
 I also enjoy small-ship river and ocean cruises because they are floating hotels that feed you and deliver you to new and distant locations every day, and you only have to unpack once.

 TA: What is the best vacation you've ever taken?